CROI 2027 Chair and Vice Chairs

 Richard E. Chaisson, MD

 Dr Chaisson is Professor of Medicine, Epidemiology, and International Health and director of the Center for AIDS Research and the Center for Tuberculosis Research at the Johns Hopkins University School of Medicine and Bloomberg School of Public Health in Baltimore, Maryland.
-He has led numerous National Institutes of Health (NIH)-, Centers for Disease Control (CDC)-, Bill & Melinda Gates Foundation-, United States Agency for International Development (USAID)- and US Food and Drug Administration (FDA)-funded trials of HIV, tuberculosis (TB), and TB/HIV interventions over the past 35 years.
+He has led numerous National Institutes of Health (NIH)-, Centers for Disease Control (CDC)-, Bill & Melinda Gates Foundation-, United States Agency for International Development (USAID)-, and US Food and Drug Administration (FDA)-funded trials of HIV, tuberculosis (TB), and TB/HIV interventions over the past 35 years.
 He was the inaugural chair of the AIDS Clinical Trials Group TB Transformative Science Group and established the first international trial sites for the TB Trials Consortium.
-He is currently the Chief of Party for SMART4TB, a USAID-funded consortium conducting research, capacity-strengthening, and policy development to achieve the End TB goals.
+He is currently the Chief of Party for SMART4TB, a US State Department-funded consortium conducting research, capacity-strengthening, and policy development to achieve the End TB goals.

 Research Focus: Tuberculosis and HIV infection, including epidemiology, clinical trials, diagnostics, and population-level interventions